How to Protect Your Brand On Amazon

-More and more, Amazon is becoming a difficult marketplace for brands to ignore.
-With 50% or more of the US population having a Prime membership, ignoring Amazon can mean at best losing potential revenue, and at worst permanent damage being done to your brand.
+More and more, Amazon is becoming a difficult marketplace for businesses to ignore.
+With 50% or more of the US population having a Prime membership, ignoring Amazon can mean, at best, losing potential revenue and, at worst, permanent damage being done to your business.

-We have spent the last almost 10 years working directly with brands in some measure to try to protect and navigate Amazon.
-What is often frustrating is that Amazon doesn’t always seem to have brands’ best interests at heart.
-In this article, we will explore several tactical tips you can use to protect your brand on Amazon in the following areas:
+What is often frustrating is that Amazon doesn’t always seem to have a seller’s best interests at heart.
+This article will explore several tactics you can use for adequate brand protection on Amazon.

-- Protecting your intellectual property (copyright, trademarks, and patents)
+- Protect your Amazon intellectual property (copyright, trademarks, and patents) from being stolen.

-- Protecting your listing copy and brand presentation on Amazon
+- Safeguard your product description and brand presentation on Amazon.

-Before we get into specific ways that you can start to protect your brand, I think we should visit the fundamental truths that shape the way brand control is managed on Amazon.
+Before we discuss the specific ways you can protect yourself, let us discuss the fundamental truths that shape how brand control is managed on Amazon.

-- Listings are community property – Once a product is listed on Amazon, anyone with a product that is an exact match to what is being described on the product detail page can list their offer alongside yours.
+- Listings are community property – Once a product is listed on Amazon, anyone with that exact product can list their offer alongside yours.

-- You can’t stop your product from being listed on Amazon – While you can remove a listing that uses copyrighted images or copy without permission, Amazon will not remove a listing just because a brand doesn’t want their products on the platform.
+- You can’t stop your product from being listed on Amazon.
+While you may remove a listing that uses copyrighted images or copies without permission, Amazon won't delete a listing just because a business doesn't want its products on the platform.

-- Anyone can create a listing – Anyone on the Seller Central platform can create a listing.
-They do not need to be an authorized seller or a representative of the brand.
+- Anyone can create a listing – Anyone with access to Seller Central can create a listing.
+They don't need to be an authorized seller or representative.

-- Amazon will not get involved with distribution agreements – You will not be able to remove a listing simply because a seller is working outside of your reseller agreement with them.
+- Amazon will not get involved in distribution agreements – You won't be able to remove a listing simply because a seller is working outside your reseller agreement with them.

-Okay, that’s the bad news.
-But it doesn’t mean that protecting your listings and your brand is impossible on Amazon.
-It just means that you need to identify the right channels both on and off Amazon to control the way your products and intellectual property are displayed on Amazon.
+Okay, that's the bad news.
+But Amazon brand protection is still possible!
+You need to identify the right tactics and channels on and off Amazon to manage how your business' products and intellectual property are displayed.